Randomcoder6407/A-writeup-of-sorts-greycattheflag/Sanity Check/README.md

 # LOGGING IN

-So we went back to the main website link and clicked the very subtle "i have a account" button
+So we went back to the main website link and clicked the very subtle "I have an account" button

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-iyve.png?raw=true)